Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 ### Subscription and cancellation

-An example in the previous section uses `source.consumeEach { ... }` snippet to open a subscription and receive all the elements from it.
-If we need more control on how what to do with the elements that are being received from the channel, we can use [Publisher.openSubscription][org.reactivestreams.Publisher.openSubscription] as shown in the following example:
+An example in the previous section uses `source.collect { ... }` snippet to open a subscription and receive all the elements from it.
+If we need more control on how what to do with the elements that are being received from the channel, we can use [Publisher.collect][org.reactivestreams.Publisher.collect] as shown in the following example:

 <!--- INCLUDE